Design and Performance of a Monolithic Plastic Scintillator Tracker with Embedded Scatterers: Optical simulation

 The embedded scatterers were modeled as Rayleigh scattering with a scattering length $\lambda_{\mathrm{scat}}$.
+This scattering process was introduced as an effective model of the effect of the scatterers on the lateral spread of scintillation light, rather than being derived from the scatterer particle size.
 In practice, absorption of scintillation photons by the scatterers would manifest as a shorter effective absorption length in the scintillator.
 However, its impact on the detected light yield is difficult to disentangle from a change in the intrinsic scintillation photon yield $Y_\mathrm{scint}$.
 We therefore fixed the scintillator absorption length to 380~cm, which is sufficiently long compared to the scattering length of order millimeters (Sec.~\ref{beamtest:simtuning}) to ensure that absorption in the scintillator does not affect the tuning of $\lambda_{\mathrm{scat}}$, and treated $Y_\mathrm{scint}$ as the sole parameter controlling the overall light yield scale.
 For the reflective coating on the scintillator surfaces, the effective reflectivity in the assembled detector may differ from the nominal value, which can lead to data--simulation differences in the light yield distribution, particularly near the scintillator edges.
 We therefore treated the reflectivity as a tunable parameter.
 Accordingly, to reproduce the measured response, three optical parameters were tuned in the simulation: $\lambda_{\mathrm{scat}}$, $Y_\mathrm{scint}$, and the reflectivity of the reflective coating on the scintillator surfaces.
 Other optical properties, such as the absorption and emission spectra of the WLS fibers and the refractive indices of the optical materials, were taken from manufacturer datasheets and kept fixed.
 The tuning procedure and the simulation configuration for the beam test are described in Sec.~\ref{beamtest:simtuning}.